TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 %% This function was modified to fit the prupose of this GUI
 % This includes calling the function without extracting data, just
-% extracting basic infos like nr of channel, modfied and costum output arguments,
+% extracting basic infos like nr of channel, modfied and custom output arguments,
 % conversion of data to single and diplay of progress in a textarea of a
 % GUI window as well as a waitbar showing the progress in percent